AHuffmyer/moorea_symbiotic_exchange_2023/protocols/PI_curves/PI-Curve-Protocol.md

 <a name="Chambers"></a> **Filling and Securing Chambers**

 1. Fill the chambers with temperature controlled water, add the plug stand and stir bars, and add corals to each chamber.
 Seal the top.
 	* Leave one chamber per bin filled with only water and no coral.
 This will serve as the blank.
+There will be two blanks per run.
 3. Record the identify of the coral fragment or the blank with its corresponding chamber number.
 5. When you are ready to place the chambers in the stand, use your thumb to cover the holes (for the temperature and oxygen probes) that are in the top of the chamber.
 Move and gently place the chambers in a random position in the stand.
 Record the position of each chamber.
 6. Start the stirring.